 One of the biggest frustrations for me is seeing the mistakes homesteaders make when they are getting started on their journey.
 These mistakes could have been avoided by simply learning from others before they started or having better support.
 Addressing those mistakes and finding a solution can make your homesteading journey more pleasurable and rewarding.
 You may have made these mistakes and learned from them already.
 However, so many new homesteaders can maybe be saved the aggravation by what I am about to share now.
 Below are the common mistakes I see and some simple fixes.

 Mistakes Homesteaders Make and How To Fix Them

 Mistake # 1: Not Planning

-If you need more detailed help you can read how I plan my homestead year for some inspiration.
+If you need more detailed help you can read how I planned my homestead year for 2019 for some inspiration.